casdoor/casdoor-website/docs/integration/javascript/wechat_miniprogram.md

 ## Step3.
 Write WeChat MiniProgram code

-WeChat Mini Program provides an API to login internally and get the Code, all you need to do is to send this Code to Casdoor, Casdoor will use this Code to get some information from WeChat server (such as OpenID, SessionKey, etc.).
+WeChat Mini Program provides an API to login internally and gets the Code.
+All you need to do is to send this Code to Casdoor.
+Casdoor will use this Code to get some information from WeChat server (such as OpenID, SessionKey, etc.).

 The following code shows how to accomplish the above process: